VP1996/ISDM-Group-2-Tut6/Report.md

 # Problem Definition

-Clients are encountering an unpleasant experience from contacting a major travel company’s call centre management system due to high traffic of calls and a lack of response.
+Clients are encountering an unpleasant experience from contacting a major travel company’s call centre management system due to high traffic of calls leading to a lack of response.
 Additionally, Relationship Managers of the call centre management are inhibited from performing their tasks to a high standard, which proves challenging for this travel company.
 Due to the length of call handling times of clients having to repeat their problem at different stages of their call has consequently led to poor customer service and experience.
 In order to resolve the problem the call centre management is currently experiencing, there must be an improvement in the already existing information system to assist in communication and operation flow, resulting in a smoother and engaging experience for their customer.

 ## Objectives

-- To potentially solve the issue of customers feeling agitated and hanging up thus providing a solution to the long wait times
+- To solve the issue of customers feeling agitated and hanging up thus providing a solution to the long wait times
 - To develop a new online platform to improve customer service satisfaction
 - Integrate the online platform alongside the Call Management Centre
 - The online platform will primarily be FAQs to allow less inflow of query calls